Diary of a Void Audiolivro Por Emi Yagi, David Boyd - translator, Lucy North - translator capa

 Pregnant Ms. Shibata doesn’t have to serve coffee to anyone.
 Pregnant Ms. Shibata isn’t forced to work overtime.
 Pregnant Ms. Shibata watches TV, takes long baths, and even joins an aerobics class for expectant mothers.
 She’s living a year of rest and relaxation, and is finally being treated by her colleagues as more than a hollow core.
 But she has a ruse to keep up.
 Before long, it becomes all-absorbing, and with the help of towel-stuffed shirts and a diary app that tracks every stage of her “pregnancy,” the boundary between her lie and her life begins to dissolve.

-Surreal and absurdist, and with a winning matter-of-factness, a light touch, and a refreshing sensitivity to mental health, Diary of a Void will keep you listening to see just how far Ms. Shibata will carry her deception for the sake of women, and especially working mothers, everywhere.
+Surreal and absurdist, and with a winning matter-of-factness, a light touch, and a refreshing sensitivity to mental health, Diary of a Void will keep you turning the pages to see just how far Ms. Shibata will carry her deception for the sake of women, and especially working mothers, everywhere.